60 Minutes: Facial recognition report

-Deceptive editing lawsuit
+"Deceptive editing" lawsuit

 On December 7, 2024, Donald Trump filed a $20 billion lawsuit against CBS and its parent company, Paramount Global, alleging that the network deceptively edited an interview with Vice President Kamala Harris on 60 Minutes to sway public opinion in her favor.
 The lawsuit, submitted in the lead-up to the 2024 presidential election, claims that the editing distorted Harris's response regarding Middle East policy.
 Both parties agreed to enter mediation, coinciding with a planned $8 billion merger between Paramount and Skydance, which requires approval from the Federal Communications Commission (FCC).
 Within Paramount, there was reportedly internal disagreement over whether to settle the dispute, as the producers of 60 Minutes maintained their conduct was appropriate and opposed offering an apology.
 In early April 2025, Trump expressed his "hope" that the FCC would punish CBS for running on 60 Minutes stories on Ukraine and Greenland that he disapproved of.
 Trump filed a lawsuit in Texas accusing CBS of violating the state's Deceptive Trade Practices Act, a consumer protection law.
-In July 2025, Paramount agreed to a $16 million settlement.
-As part of the deal, the company did not apologize or admit wrongdoing, agreed to release full transcripts of interviews with future U.S. presidential candidates after they air, and stated that the funds will go to Trump's future presidential library.